farahshih/Grocery-Retail-Data-Analysis/Modelling_AggSales.md

 ```

 #### **5. Compute store-weighted price for each product**
 Back to our sales data.
 Remember, the original sales data is store-level and collected weekly.
-Here we use function ``sku_ttl()`` to compute store-weighted price for each product in each week.
-This new variable ``w_price`` can help us predict total sales of each product from all stores.
+Here, we use the function ``sku_ttl()`` to compute store-weighted price for each product in each week.
+This new variable ``w_price`` can help us predict total sales of each product in all stores.

 ```r
 frj_ttl<-sku_ttl(frj)